 - Does the information answer your research question?

 Information is current if it corresponds to the current situation.
-Certain data does not change very quickly, such as food prices on the world market.
+Certain data do not change very quickly, such as food prices on the world market.
 Whether the information is current depends on your research question and the purpose of the information.
 You can ask yourself the following questions:

 - Is the information still correct?
 Does it match other sources?

 Information is complete when you have considered all possible angles.
 One hundred percent complete is usually not possible, but you can check if you have not missed any relevant information.
-Ask yourself the following questions to assess if the information is complete.
+Ask yourself the following questions to assess if the information is complete:

-- Are all angles covered?
+- Have all angles been covered?

-- Are relevant sources of information missing?
+- Are relevant sources or information missing?

 The CRAAP test is a widely used - international - tool for assessing information.
 By scoring the information you found on Currency, Relevance, Authority, Accuracy and Purpose, you get an indication of the quality of the information.